 researchers with tree saplings

-Research in forest biology and ecology in the SFWS is diverse and addresses many of today’s most critical issues including global climate change, carbon sequestration, forest health, urban sprawl, water availability, air pollution, biodiversity and many others.
+SFWS forestry research is diverse and addresses many of today’s most critical issues including global climate change, carbon sequestration, forest health, urban sprawl, water availability, air pollution, biodiversity and many others.
 Studies are often performed in collaboration with other disciplines such as wildlife biology and socioeconomics as well as with other universities and federal agencies.

 SFWS research in forest biology and ecology is diverse and seeks to address many of today’s most critical issues facing our world, including global climate change, water availability, air pollution, and many others.